genderkit/genderkit/_resources/initial-appointment.md

 - Are you seeking fertility preservation prior to hormone therapy?
 - Do you want to access surgery?
 How do you think this will help you?
 - Are you aware that getting genital surgery is irreversible?
+- If you smoke, do you plan to quit?

 ### Private services